Kam-Mivehchi/Weather-Dashboard/README.md

 ## Future Improvements
 + add an event listener for 'Enter' keystroke to improve UX
++ change main stage current date to dayOfWeek, Month Date
++ change forecast date to say today and then only list the days on the week
 + add autocomplete feature to search bar
 + add weather specific background to the main stage (i.e. snowfall, rainfall, clouds)
 + update color scheme